Seventh Crusade: De facto ruler of the kingdom

 The king's brothers and the leading nobles of the Crusade sailed from Acre in mid-July, leaving an army of about 1400 men in the Holy Land.
-The queen remained with the king and their son John Tristan would soon be joined by siblings Peter of Alençon in 1251 and Blanche of France in 1253.
-He was the de facto ruler of the kingdom, especially after Frederick's death, even though the throne was legitimately that of Conrad II of Jerusalem, who would never now come to the East.
+The queen remained with the king and their son John Tristan; she gave birth to another son, Peter, in 1251 and a daughter, Blanche, in 1253.
+He was the de facto ruler of the kingdom, especially after Frederick's death, even though the throne was legitimately that of Conrad IV of Germany, who would never now come to the East.
 The regency had passed from Alice of Champagne to her son Henry I of Cyprus.
 He had, in turn, nominated his cousin John of Arsuf as bailli, who handed over the government to Louis.
 He was far more successful in handling the citizens of Outremer than Frederick had been.
 He successfully resolved the Antiochean crisis after the death of Bohemond V of Antioch on 17 January 1252.
-Bohemond VI of Antioch, aged fifteen, succeeded at the principality under the regency of his mother Lucienne of Segni, who handed the governing to her Italian relatives.
+Bohemond VI of Antioch, aged fifteen, succeeded at the principality under the regency of his mother Lucia of Segni, who handed the governing to her Italian relatives.
 Bohemond VI, knowing of his mother's unpopularity petitioned the pope, with Louis’ approval, to come of age a few months before the legal date.
 Innocent IV agreed and Bohemond was knighted by the king at Acre, with Lucienne removed from power.
 At the same time Louis completed the reconciliation of Antioch and Armenia, erasing previous bad relations with Hethum I of Armenia.
-In 1254, on Louis’ suggestion, Bohemond VI married the Armenian king's daughter Sibylla of Armenia, essentially becoming a vassal of his father-in-law's and getting the Armenians to share in the protection of Antioch.
+In 1254, on Louis’ suggestion, Bohemond VI married the Armenian king's daughter Sibylla, essentially becoming a vassal of his father-in-law's and getting the Armenians to share in the protection of Antioch.

 Henry I of Cyprus died on 18 January 1253, leaving as heir his son, Hugh II of Cyprus, only a few months old.
-His widow, Plaisance of Antioch, daughter of Bohemond V, claimed the regency of both Cyprus and of Jerusalem.
+His widow, Plaisance of Antioch, claimed the regency of both Cyprus and of Jerusalem.
 The barons of Outremer required her attendance in person before they would recognize regency and John of Arsuf, remained meanwhile as bailli, and Plaisance would eventually marrying his son Balian of Arsuf.
 But, in reality, Louis continued to administer the government.